 It is also of great concern to the Town Council that the sites allocated for development are brought forward in a timely manner.
 This reflects the statement made at Para.
 60 in the NPPF (July 2021) "To support the Government's objective of significantly boosting the supply of homes, it is important that a sufficient amount and variety of land can come forward where it is needed, that the needs of groups with specific housing requirements are addressed and that land with permission is developed without unnecessary delay."
 In addition, the measure will support the NPPF requirements in Para.
-68 that ".....Planning policies should identify a supply of:
+68 that

-a) specific, deliverable sites for years one to five of the plan period; and b) specific, developable sites or broad locations for growth, for years 6-10 and, where possible, for years 11-15 of the plan."
+- ".....Planning policies should identify a supply of: - a) specific, deliverable sites for years one to five of the plan period; and b) specific, developable sites or broad locations for growth, for years 6-10 and, where possible, for years 11-15 of the plan."

 Paras.
 74 and 77 which refer to maintaining supply and delivery of new homes also apply.
-"74.....and all plans should consider whether it is appropriate to set out the anticipated rate of development for specific sites......" and 77.
-"To help ensure that proposals for housing development are implemented in a timely manner, local planning authorities should consider imposing a planning condition providing that development must begin within a timescale shorter than the relevant default period, where this would expedite the development without threatening its deliverability or viability.
+"74.....and all plans should consider whether it is appropriate to set out the anticipated rate of development for specific sites......" and where this would expedite the development without threatening its deliverability or viability.
 For major development involving the provision of housing, local planning authorities should also assess why any earlier grant of planning permission for a similar development on the same site did not start."